Skip to main content

 note

-This guide describes how to create a plugin for Joplin's CodeMirror 6-based Markdown editor, which is still in beta.
-It must be enabled in settings > general.
+This guide describes how to create a plugin for Joplin's CodeMirror 6-based Markdown editor.
+The plugin created in this guide should work on both mobile and desktop.
+However, on Joplin desktop before version 3.1, the beta editor will need to be enabled in settings > general.

 Setup